-Issue type schemes Add Issue Type Scheme 7 • An issue type scheme determines which issue types are presented in the user interface. e types will be avail able to a set of projects.
-It also allows to specify the order in which the issue Name Options Projects Actions Default Issue Type Scheme Default issue type scheme is the list of global issue types.
+Issue type schemes Add Issue Type Scheme 7 1 An issue type scheme determines which issue types will be available to a set of projects.
+It also allows to specify the order in which the issue types are presented in the user interface.
+Name Options Projects Actions Default Issue Type Scheme Default issue type scheme is the list of global issue types.
 All newly created issue types will automatically be added to this scheme.
 Sub-task Epic Story Design Global (all unconfigured projects) Edit Associate Copy